Esysc/mountTimeCapsule/README.md

 # mountTimeCapsule

-Mount legacy Apple Time Capsule drives from Linux or macOS using Samba/SMB.
+Mount legacy Apple Time Capsule drives from Linux (using AFP) or macOS (using SMB).

 **Note**: Apple discontinued the Time Capsule in 2018.
 This script is for legacy hardware only.
 For modern network storage, consider alternatives like: